-If the meaning of data is relatively easy to define, the meaning of material is slightly more complicated to sort out given how this term is loaded with philosophical connotations.3 When speaking of the material basis of the artistic practice, the materiality I refer to is related to a Marxist notion of historical materialism.
-Sometimes referred to as old materialism, it claims that it is through material conditions that history and collective consciousness should be understood, “not the other way around, thereby famously reversing Hegelian idealism.”
-(Beetz, 2016, p.
-25) According to Marx our knowledge about the conditions of life should emanate from our experiences thereof, from the bottom up, so to speak:
+If the meaning of data is relatively easy to define, the meaning of material is slightly more complicated to sort out given how this term is loaded with philosophical connotations.
+When speaking of the material basis of the artistic practice, the materiality I refer to is related to a Marxist notion of historical materialism.
+Sometimes referred to as old materialism, it claims that it is through material conditions that history and collective consciousness should be understood, ‘not the other way around, thereby famously reversing Hegelian idealism’ (Beetz, 2016, p.
+25).
+According to Marx our knowledge about the conditions of life should emanate from our experiences thereof, from the bottom up, so to speak:

 The production of ideas, of conceptions, of consciousness, is at first directly interwoven with the material activity and the material intercourse of men, the language of real life.
 Conceiving, thinking, the mental intercourse of men, appear at this stage as the direct efflux of their material behaviour.
 (Marx and Engels, 1970, p.
 47)

-A founding principle for artistic research has ever since the beginning been the notion that knowledge about the artistic practice, and the thinking about it, emanates primarily from the “material activity” of the practice.
+A founding principle for artistic research has ever since the beginning been the notion that knowledge about the artistic practice, and the thinking about it, emanates primarily from the ‘material activity’ of the practice.
 In the performing arts, specifically music, it is the very condition of being engaged in music artistically that forms the basis for the understanding of the same.
-In this sense, the material reality of the practice in artistic research is closely related to Marx and Engel’s historical materialism.
-However, the great interest in new materialism in the last few decades, not least in the field of artistic research,4 and the ways in which it is related to the current discussion, and the theme of this issue, makes it necessary to further the discussion on materialism here.
+In this sense, the material reality of the practice in artistic research is closely related to Marx’s and Engel’s historical materialism.
+However, the great interest in new materialism in the last few decades, not least in the field of artistic research, and the ways in which it is related to the current discussion, and the theme of this issue, makes it necessary to further the discussion on materialism here.

-To unpack and contextualize the topic I will make a detour and return to my PhD dissertation from 2008 (Frisk, 2008).
-In an attempt to deconstruct the relations between user, data and interface - specifically the nature of a possible musical relation between a user and a digital system mediated by an interface - I argued for the need to rethink human-computer interaction in general, and musical interaction with computers in particular.
+To unpack and contextualise the topic I will make a detour and return to my PhD dissertation from 2008 (Frisk, 2008).
+In an attempt to deconstruct the relations between user, data and interface – specifically the nature of a possible musical relation between a user and a digital system mediated by an interface – I argued for the need to rethink human–computer interaction in general, and musical interaction with computers in particular.
 The method I used was based on my artistic practice and it was through my practice that an expanded view on technology interaction was revealed.
 For me, the role of the technology was not that of a passive agent that I could learn to control.
 Instead, through my artistic practice modes of interaction were made available in a process of blending between myself and the technology I was using.
 A necessary condition for this blending to take place, however, is that the user accepts the computer as something beyond the structure of the digital, and beyond a paradigm of control.
 A musician interacting with a technology that signifies only itself, will by definition have to adopt to it.
 Such an interactive paradigm, built as it is upon control, is rather distinct from the model I suggested, based on difference, interaction-as-difference:

 [In] an interactive system in music that deploys some notion of cybernetics, the computer must not be seen as an isolated ‘player’ but as part of a whole that includes the performer(s) with which the system is interacting.
-Furthermore, it will not be possible for the performer to gain control over the computer, or the computer over the performer, without the system failing or regressing. (ibid., p.
+Furthermore, it will not be possible for the performer to gain control over the computer, or the computer over the performer, without the system failing or regressing.
+(Frisk, 2008, p.
 98)